A practical playbook for integrating aerospace work orders across ERP and MES using ISA-95/IEC 62264 boundaries and an audit-ready evidence model.

 Scenario: WO-104882 builds 6 assemblies (PN-55210).
 ERP releases the WO with a routing reference and due date.
 The execution layer expands it into operation IDs, presents the effective instruction revision, and captures confirmations and inspections at the station.

-Talk to an engineer at Connect981 if you want to map your current integrations to an ISA-95 boundary, define milestone events, and design an evidence pack that eliminates spreadsheet reconciliation at closeout.
+Talk to an engineer at Connect 981 if you want to map your current integrations to an ISA-95 boundary, define milestone events, and design an evidence pack that eliminates spreadsheet reconciliation at closeout.

-Whether you're managing 1 site or 100, C-981 adapts to your environment and scales with your needs—without the complexity of traditional systems.
+Whether you're managing 1 site or 100, Connect 981 adapts to your environment and scales with your needs—without the complexity of traditional systems.